intj-t/intj-t/README.md

 * Favorite Microsoft Books are the .NET developer Series from Addision Wesely
 * Bought and read the Noble Prize winning Book 'Who Gets What and Why' by Alvin Roth and the book ends with engineers.
 * Read the Prinction Paper "Competition in Consumption as Viewed by Jewish Law"
+* I use Microsoft Dynamics NAV 2017 and Power BI for Investments and investing in the S&P 500 and 100